-23. (1) Subject to the provisions of this Ordinance, where Sale by goods are sold by a person who is not the owner thereof, the owner. and who does not sell them under the authority or with the consent of the owner, the buyer acquires no better title to the goods than the seller had, unless the owner of the goods is by his conduct precluded from denying the seller's authority to sell.
+23. (1) Subject to this Act, where goods are sold by a person who is not the owner thereof, and who does not sell them under the authority or with the consent of the owner, the buyer acquires no better title to the goods than the seller had, unless the owner of the goods is by his conduct precluded from denying the seller's authority to sell.

-- (2) Provided that nothing in this Ordinance shall affect- - (a) the provisions of any enactment enabling the apparent owner of goods to dispose of them as if he were the true owner thereof; - (b) the validity of any contract of sale under any special common law or statutory power of sale or under the order of a court of competent jurisdiction. - 24.
-When the seller of goods has a voidable title thereto, Sale under voidable but his title has not been avoided at the time of the sale, the title. buyer acquires a good title to the goods, provided he buys them in good faith and without notice of the seller's defect of title.
+- (2) Nothing in this Act shall affect- - (a) the provisions of any written law enabling the apparent owner of goods to dispose of them as if he were the true owner thereof; - (b) the validity of any contract of sale under any special common law or statutory power of sale or under the order of a Court of competent jurisdiction.

+24. When the seller of goods has a voidable title thereto, but his title has not been avoided at the time of the sale, the buyer acquires a good title to the goods, provided he buys them in good faith and without notice of the seller's defect of title.